Taoshif1/Server-Client-Java-Project2/README.md

 1. Server starts first and listens for connections. ⚡
 2. Clients connect and send messages. 💬
 3. Messages are processed using "$" to differentiate parts. ✉️
-4. Special keywords like send, ip trigger certain actions. 📝
+4. Special keywords like send, ip, lists trigger certain actions. 📝
 5. Messages are delivered to respective clients via TCP. 📡

 # 🚀 Future Improvements